FahimU123/Personal-Coding-Guide/Widgets.md

 ```

-Purpose: Store that data/info which will be displayed on tyhe widget
+Purpose: Store that data/info which will be displayed on the widget

 # Step 2: